IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 openshift-gitops   in-cluster-rook-ceph      Synced        Healthy
 ```

-Wait for a while and check if all pods under namespace `cp4waiops` and `noi` are up and running without any crash.
+Wait for a while and check if all pods under namespace `cp4waiops` and `noi` are up and running without any crash:

 ```
 kubectl get pod -n cp4waiops